 Exception calling “ExecuteQuery” with “0” argument(s): “Unable to connect to the remote server”

-You can write in Windows PowerShell ISE or also you can use Visual Studio Code to write and debug PowerShell Script.
+You can write in Windows PowerShell ISE, or you can also use Visual Studio Code to write and debug PowerShell Script.

 Exception calling ExecuteQuery with 0 argument(s): Unable to connect to the remote server